Mazatlán Villa de Flores

 It is part of the Teotitlán District in the north of the Cañada Region.

-Location, terrain, demographics
+As of 2005, the municipality had a total population of 12,934.

+Geography

-The municipality is located on 18 ° 01' Northern latitude and 96 ° 55' longitude West, at an altitude of 1140 meters above sea level, covering an area of 137.79 km².
+The municipality is located on 18 ° 01' Northern latitude and 96 ° 55' longitude West, at an altitude of 1140 meters above sea level, covering an area of 137.79 km2.
 It borders to the North with Santa María Tecomavaca until Nopalera, to the South with the municipality of Huautla de Jimenez, to the East with the municipal agency of San Isidro Zoquiapam, which belongs to San Lucas Zoquiapam and Huautepec, and to the West with the municipalities of San Mateo Yoloxochitlán and Cuyamecalco.
 It is 198 kilometers Northwest of the capital of the State.